 Providing 'Art Action Days' for young people 13-24 to get involved in developing exciting new artworks and interpretation to bring them closer to nature through the arts.

-This project is supported by Potters Group & Arwain.
+This project was supported by Arwain, Potters Group & The Co-operative.

 Bettws Lifehouse school